SIP Trunking

 What is SIP peering?

-Peering in SIP trunking is the direct exchange of traffic between two different network providers, bypassing third-party carriers.
+SIP peering is the direct exchange of traffic between two different network providers, bypassing third-party carriers.
 Essentially, peering creates a private, high-performance connection between two networks to facilitate the efficient and cost-effective transmission of voice calls and data.

 Through peering, service providers can: